 -Stimulates the lymphatic system.
 This guy ultimately helps keeping you from getting sick.
 If working properly, when inflammation starts to build up in the body (aka you’re getting sick), it can help to eliminate those unwanted toxins causing said inflammation through the skin.
 More on this from my bud Dr. Axe here!

-I got my dry brush for about $10 at my trusty Whole Foods (I know, shocker) but you can also find them on Amazon here and other local health stores.
+I got my dry brush for about $10 at my trusty Whole Foods (I know, shocker) but you can also find them on Amazon here in my Amazon shop.
 All you need is some sort of natural bristle brush.